DrugBud-Suite/DockM8/README.md

 -- clustering: Which algorithm to use for clustering.
 Must be one of 'KMedoids', 'Aff_prop'.
 --rescoring: Which scoring functions to use for rescoring.
 Must be one or more of 'gnina', 'AD4', 'chemplp', 'rfscorevs', 'LinF9', 'vinardo', 'plp', 'AAScore'.

-## Running WoConDock (via Jupyter Notebook)
+## Running DockM8 (via Jupyter Notebook)

-1. Open wocondock.ipynb in your favorite IDE
+1. Open dockm8.ipynb in your favorite IDE

 2. Follow the instructions in the Markdown cells